LrWm3/kubernetes-prod-research/README.md

 For notes I have as I am doing other research

 - [The Serverless Framework](https://github.com/serverless/serverless) isn't kubernetes driven, but it is interesting.
 If there was a way to take this and apply it to an on-prem platform, it would be very interesting.
+- [Kubernetes performance testing](https://docs.openfaas.com/architecture/performance/) is laid out clearly by the OpenFaaS team.
+- [WeaveWorks](https://www.weave.works/product/cloud/) appears to be what I want in terms of visualization

 ## FAAS